pulseq/Ankara-UMRAM-Hands-on-Course--March-2024/tutorials/day1_basicSequenceExercises/readme.md

 * *ex16_flash_fasterTming*: to shorten the duration of ex15 by doing "gradient surgery";
 * *ex17_flash_accelerateComputation*: to accelerate the computation time for ex16 (optional).

-Note: *solXX* are the corresponding solution to the exercise *exXX*.
+Note: *solXX* is the corresponding solution to the exercise *exXX*.
 ## 3. Data and recon Folder
 It contains the raw data, DICOM images, and reconstruction of each exercise.